shikharmittal04/epspy/docs/otherfuncs.rst

    obj = furs.furs()
    furs.save_furs(obj,'myobj')

+Now check if your there is a file called ``myobj.pkl`` in ``obj.path`` directory.

-So when you came back next time you can load it as
+When you came back next time you can load you class object as

 .. code:: python